rust-lang/rfcs/active/0000-allocator.md

     in statically-typed user-allocated objects outside the GC-heap, without sacrificing efficiency for code that does not use `Gc<T>`.

- 3. Do not require an allocator itself to track the size of allocations.
-    Instead, force the client to supply size at the deallocation site.
+ 3. Do not require an allocator itself to extract metadata (such as the size of an allocation) from the initial address of the allocated block; instead, force the client to supply size at the deallocation site.
+In other words, do not require use of a `free(ptr)`-based API.
 (This can improve overall performance on certain hot paths.)

  4. Incorporate data alignment constraints into the API, as many allocators have efficient support for meeting such constraints